ceregousa/slate/source/index.html.md

-percent-started | float | The percentage of concepts the user has started (`0.0` to `1.0`) last-study-time | datetime | The time which the user last studied this course payment-required | boolean | The user needs money to enable this course cost | integer | Cost in cents for to enable the course
+percent-started | float | The percentage of concepts the user has started (`0.0` to `1.0`) last-study-time | datetime | The time which the user last studied this course payment-required | boolean | The user needs money to enable this course cost | integer | Cost in cents to enable this course

 ## Add a user to a course